Saving orphaned and injured wildlife

 (Squirrel wearing the cast is 'Rocky'.
 When his broken leg healed he became the fastest squirrel in the neighborhood)

-Put your address in 'LOCATION' and then click 'Wildlife Emergency'
+Enter your address in the center field and then click the 'Wildlife Emergency' button.

-If you have found a baby deer, leave it alone unless it is walking around crying for mom.
+If you have found a baby deer, leave it alone unless it is walking around crying for mom or the ear tips are curled..
 The mom parks the baby in the morning and is gone all day.
 If you hang around the area it may keep the mom from coming back.
-If the baby has not eaten in several days the tips of the ears will be curled (not straight).

 If you have found a baby bird do NOT give it any fluids.
 It will go straight into the lungs, drowning it.
 Try to get it off the ground by putting it in something like a plant hanging basket.
 Normally the parents will start feeding it again.
 If you absolutely have to feed it while searching for a rehabber use this reference: https://pethelpful.com/wildlife/How-to-Feed-a-Baby-Bird